cdsittampalam/documentation/docs/Partner API.md

 ```

-You then enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME Corp and the following request:
+You then enter **1fB50nbY9Tw2TT12K6VH46gDKWE** for ACME Corp in the URL and the following request:

 ```
 {